TASEmulators/desmume/README.md

 **Q: It can't load any files.**

 A: Only iOS >= 14.7 is supported, please update your OS first.

-**Q: The performance is too slow/laggy.**

-A: Please make sure iOS's system-wide "Low Power Mode" is disabled.
-The battery icon is yellow if it is enabled.

 **Q: There is no sound.**